dranik/leaderboard-challenge/README.md

 Change your query for the top 10 shows so that it will sort shows not by average score, but by (average score + random number from 0 to 100).
 The tricky part: the random number should be changed **once a minute**, not on every request, so within a given one-minute period the top stays static, but then it changes for every next-minute period.
+The random number should be different for every show, otherwise the top won't change.

 #### Step 3